doakey3/DashTable/README.rst

 Introduction
 ============

-Use DashTable to create ASCII tables like this reStructered_ Table:
+Use DashTable to create ASCII tables like this reStructured_ Table:

 .. _reStructured: http://docutils.sourceforge.net/rst.html